Purchase order standard terms and conditions

 The Children's Mercy Hospital—Purchase Order Standard Terms and Conditions

-BY ACCEPTING THE ATTACHED PURCHASE ORDER(S) ("P.O.")
-OR PERFORMING THEREUNDER, SELLER AGREES TO COMPLY WITH THESE STANDARD TERMS AND CONDITIONS ("TERMS").
-ACCEPTANCE OF GOODS OR SERVICES BY THE CHILDREN'S MERCY HOSPITAL ("BUYER") IS EXPRESSLY LIMITED TO THE TERMS OF THE P.O.
-AND THESE TERMS, WHICH SHALL APPLY IN ACKNOWLEDGING OR ACCEPTING THE P.O.
-ACCEPTANCE BY BUYER OF GOODS OR SERVICES SHALL NOT CONSTITUTE AGREEMENT TO SELLER'S TERMS AND CONDITIONS, AND BUYER HEREBY OBJECTS TO ANY ADDITIONAL OR REVISED TERMS PROPOSED BY SELLER (WHETHER OR NOT IN SELLER'S ACKNOWLEDGEMENT OR OTHER FORMS INCLUDING, WITHOUT LIMITATION, SELLER'S STANDARD TERMS AND CONDITIONS OF SALE).
+BY ACCEPTING THE PURCHASE ORDER OR PERFORMING THEREUNDER, VENDOR ACCEPTS AND AGREES TO BE BOUND BY THE BUYER’S TERMS AND CONDITIONS.
+BUYER’S ACCEPTANCE OF GOODS OR SERVICES IS EXPRESSLY LIMITED TO THE BUYER’S TERMS AND CONDITIONS.
+ACCEPTANCE BY BUYER OF GOODS OR SERVICES SHALL NOT CONSTITUTE AGREEMENT TO VENDOR’S TERMS OR CONDITIONS, AND BUYER HEREBY OBJECTS TO ANY ADDITIONAL OR DIFFERENT TERMS OR CONDITIONS PROPOSED BY VENDOR (WHETHER SUCH ADDITIONAL OR DIFFERENT TERMS OR CONDITIONS ARE SET FORTH IN VENDOR’S ACKNOWLEDGEMENT OR ANY OTHER DOCUMENT INCLUDING, WITHOUT LIMITATION, VENDOR’S GENERAL TERMS AND CONDITIONS OF SALE OR SIMILAR DOCUMENT).

 1. AGREEMENT.
 Seller agrees to provide the goods ("Goods") and/or perform the services ("Services") described in the attached P.O. in accordance with these Terms and the P.O. (collectively, the "Agreement").
 Any reference to Seller documents herein is only to specifications and technical data therein.
 This Agreement contains the entire agreement among the parties with respect to the subject matter hereof, and supersedes all prior agreements and understandings, or statements made prior to or at the acceptance or signing hereof, express or implied, oral or written.
 The express terms hereof control and supersede any course of performance or usage of the trade inconsistent with any of the terms hereof.
 These Terms shall control over any inconsistent term or condition contained in the P.O.
 The headings herein are for reference only.
 This Agreement may not be amended other than by written agreement signed by both parties.
 This Agreement becomes effective when (a) executed by both Buyer and Seller; or (b) when Seller commences performance; or (c) when Seller tenders Goods to Buyer, whichever event occurs earliest.